 Inayet F. Sahin

-Mrs. Inayet Sahin is the executive director of Deen Arts Foundation.
-She is a graduate of the University of Maryland and holds a master's degree in education, with a focus on the epistemology of learning.
-Mrs. Sahin cultivated a love and understanding of the Islamic sacred arts over 25 years of frequent visits to Istanbul and other parts of the Muslim world.
-During this time, she served as the fine arts agent for Haji Noor Deen, one of the Muslim world’s most recognized calligraphy masters.
-She founded Deen Arts Foundation in an effort to support a larger number of artists and sacred arts communities, as well as facilitate the transmission of these sacred sciences to the Western Muslim world.
-Mrs. Sahin is married to Dr. Kashif Irfan, who, along with their four kids, support the foundation’s efforts.
-She splits her time between Istanbul and Dallas.
+Mrs. Inayet Sahin is the executive director of Deen Arts Foundation, international.
+She is a graduate of the University of Maryland and holds a Master's in Education, with a focus on the epistemology of learning.
+Mrs. Sahin cultivated a love and understanding of the Islamic sacred arts over 25 years of frequent visits to Istanbul and other prominent parts of the Muslim world.
+She founded Deen Arts Foundation in an effort to broaden inclusivity to the English speaking Muslim world.
+Along with her four children Murad, Luqman, Sinan and Furqan, they support the foundation’s efforts; currently, they split their time between Istanbul and Dallas.

 Farzana Razzaque Hoca is the Program Director at Deen Arts Foundation.
 She is a graduate of the School of Architecture at the University of Texas at Austin.
 Farzana Hoca has been studying calligraphy and tezhip for over 5 years.
 She has received her Ijazah, the permission to teach the Thuluth and Naskh scripts in the Ottoman tradition, from her teachers Master Calligraphers Haji Noor Deen Hoca and Ahmet Kutluhan Hoca.
 Farzana Hoca is also studying tezhip, the art of illumination with Master Tezhip Artist Fatma Ulusoy Sirajuddin Hoca.

-Nawaar Abdus-Salam is the community development manager at Deen Arts Foundation.
+Nawaar Abdus-Salam is the MANAGING DIRECTOR at Deen Arts Foundation.
 She is currently an undergraduate student at the University of Texas at Dallas.
 As a manager, Nawaar will be facilitating community planning and projects, as well as supporting and enhancing students’ learning experiences.
 Nawaar is also a student of Calligraphy and Tezhip under the master calligrapher Shahryanshah Sirajuddin and master illumination artist Fatma Ulusoy Sirajuddin.